Apocalypse Tapestry: History

 Although many of the scenes in the story included destruction and death, the account ended with the triumphant success of good, forming an uplifting story.
 Various versions of the Apocalypse story, or cycle, were circulating in Europe at the time and Louis chose to use an Anglo-French Gothic style of the cycle, partially derived from a manuscript he borrowed from his brother, Charles V of France, in 1373.

 This version of the Apocalypse had first been recorded in Metz and then later adapted by English artists; Charles' manuscript had been produced in England around 1250.

 Louis may also have been influenced by a particularly grand tapestry given to Charles by the magistrates of Lille in 1367.

 After a century in the ownership of the dukes of Anjou, René of Anjou bequeathed the tapestry to Angers Cathedral in 1480 where it remained for many years.

 During the French Revolution the Apocalypse Tapestry was looted and cut up into pieces.
 The pieces of the tapestry were used for various purposes: as floor mats, to protect local orange trees from frost, to shore up holes in buildings, and to insulate horse stables.

 During the Revolution many medieval tapestries were destroyed, both through neglect and through being melted down to recover the gold and silver used in their designs.
 That did not apply in this case, as the tapestries were in wool only.

-The surviving fragments were rediscovered in 1848 and preserved, being returned to the cathedral in 1870.
+The surviving fragments were rediscovered in 1848 and preserved.
+They were returned to the cathedral in 1870.

 The cathedral was not ideal for displaying and preserving the tapestry.

-The neighbouring Chateau d'Angers had been used as a French military base for many years, but transferred to civilian use after the Second World War.
+The neighbouring Château d'Angers had been used as a French military base for many years, but transferred to civilian use after the Second World War.
 In 1954, the tapestry was moved there, to be displayed in a new gallery designed by French architect Bernard Vitry.